Top 10 PPC Terms Every Business Owner Should Know

 Manual tagging allows for more customization of destination URLs that can be shared with third parties, whereas auto-tagging automatically appends identifiers to URLs to improve tracking and performance analysis.

-Tip: Set up remarketing audiences in Google Ads, Facebook, or LinkedIn to re-engage warm leads.
+Tip: Set up remarketing audiences in Google Ads, Facebook, LinkedIn ads, or Pinterest ads to re-engage warm leads across different channels.

 Budgeting and Ad Spend